ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 > solution yet, but I think it would be useful to have a sentence or two
 > specifying if/where the derivation presented differs from the original one.

-We have now clarified this in the text.
+We clarified this in the text.
 The derivation is just provided as a more detailed description of the approach presented in the original article but is otherwise identical.
 There is a potential difference in the way the observed membrane potential distribution is used as an estimate of P(V), as the details